Talalahmed409/Employment-Match/DEPLOYMENT_GUIDE.md

 # Employment Match - Google Cloud Run Deployment Guide

-This guide will walk you through deploying the Employment Match application to Google Cloud Run with a Neon database.
+This guide will walk you through deploying the Employment Match application to Google Cloud Run with a Neon database and Google OAuth authentication.

 ## Prerequisites